box-key/Movie-Search/readme.md

 3) Cinema - where you can search for cinema by its location and rating.

 First, you add movie information into the database.
 Then, you can see the information on Movie and Cinema screen.

+## Important

+Since I turn off the database usually, you have to contact me if you want to use this application.
+Contact: kei.nemoto@qc.cuny.edu